Use the tabs to navigate the page – just as you would within the app!

 You can use this method to transfer single/multiple tours between devices, e.g.:

 – upload recorded ones from your Teasi device and then transfer them to your smartphone via the TAHUNA Tool, or the other way around,

-– download GXP files from third party providers and transfer them to your smartphone,
+– download GPX files from third party providers and transfer them to your smartphone,

 – transfer the tours you recorded on your smartphone to your computer for further editing or archiving

 Please see an example below (this method actually covers all of the above, you just have to modify the steps/actions accordingly):

 1. Download the Tahuna Desktop Tool from https://tahuna.com/en/tool/

 2. Open it and log in with your Tahuna account (the one that you registered when you downloaded the App to your smartphone) (if you have a Teasi device, you don’t have to log in in this step).